DOI-USGS/fort-pymdwizard/docs/usage/Using the Metadata Wizard.rst

 **Import USGS Contact** button in a contact section, and entering their Active Directory (a directory service developed for Microsoft Windows domain networks) username.

-Other tools include adding keywords from controlled vocabularies, populating a citation section from an active Digital Object Identifier (DOI), generating a taxonomy section from the Integrated Taxonomy Information Service (ITIS), and importing ScienceBase contact information in the Distribution Contact section.
+Other tools include adding keywords from controlled vocabularies, populating a citation section from an active Digital Object Identifier (DOI), and generating a taxonomy section from the Integrated Taxonomy Information Service (ITIS).
 These tools all require internet access to function properly.